CX Weekly Briefing: China Bets Big on Fusion

 - China State Shipbuilding Corp.
 Ltd.

 - China State Shipbuilding Corp.
 Ltd. (CSSC) is one of China's two largest state-owned shipbuilding conglomerates.
-It is in the final stages of a merger with China Shipbuilding Industry Co.
+It is currently in the final stages of a merger with China Shipbuilding Industry Co.
 Ltd. (CSIC).
-Post-merger, CSIC will delist, transferring all assets to CSSC, creating a single global shipbuilding giant with over 30% market share.
+This merger aims to consolidate them into a single global shipbuilding giant, holding over 30% market share, and resolve internal competition.

 - China Shipbuilding Industry Co.
 Ltd.

-- China National Shipbuilding Industry Co.
-Ltd. (CSIC) is a state-owned shipbuilding conglomerate that is merging with China State Shipbuilding Corp.
+- China Shipbuilding Industry Co.
+Ltd. (CSIC) is a state-owned shipbuilding conglomerate.
+It is in the final stages of a merger with China State Shipbuilding Corp.
 Ltd. (CSSC).
-This merger aims to resolve internal competition and establish a single global shipbuilding giant, holding over 30% of the market share.
-Following the merger, CSIC will delist and transfer all assets, liabilities, and operations to CSSC.
+After the merger, CSIC will delist, transferring all assets, liabilities, and operations to CSSC, aiming to create a single global shipbuilding giant.

 - Tomorrow Holding Co.
 Ltd.